Cotton & Textiles

 We promote decent work practices, fair wages, social dialogue and the recognition of the key role played by women in cotton production in the context of smallholder family farming, and in tiers 1 and 2 of the production of garments.

 We aim to connect the farmers who supply sustainable cotton with market demand, and work on growing this demand by engaging with retailers and brands and their suppliers.
-We have partnered with initiatives like Sustainable Apparel Coalition (SAC), Zero Discharge of Hazardous Chemicals (ZDHC), Better Cotton Initiative (BCI), Stockholm International Water Institute (SIWI), Cotton Made in Africa (CMiA), and QuizRR.
+We have partnered with initiatives like Cascale (formerly known as the Sustainable apparel coalition), Zero Discharge of Hazardous Chemicals (ZDHC), Better Cotton Initiative (BCI), the Organic Cotton Accelerator (OCA), and other partners.

 Effective multi-stakeholder dialogue is key to achieving the transition to a sustainable economy.
 Through facilitating such a dialogue and encouraging stakeholders to share their experiences, Solidaridad contributes to creating a common understanding of the environmental and social issues in the supply chain.